-The Kathryn E. Larson orphanage is an orphanage in India that our congregation helps to sponsor.
+The Kathryn E. Larson orphanage is an orphanage in India that our congregation helps to sponsor through Global Hope.
 This orphanage is a place for children to go to who are cast out of their homes, neglected, or otherwise in need.
 The orphanage also helps to feed children whose parents cannot afford to feed them so that the children can stay in their homes.

 One of our beloved Christmas projects is the Operation Christmas Child boxes.
 Each November we gather the boxes in our sanctuary until the distribution centers open to receive them and we can deliver them.
 Individual families pack boxes.
-Sunday School classes pack boxes.
-Ministry groups pack boxes.
+Fish Stix, our adult special needs group, pack boxes when miscellaneous supplies are provided.
 The Operation Christmas Child boxes truly are a congregation movement of generosity.

 The Operation Christmas Child: Distribution Center is a natural extension of the Operation Christmas Child project in our congregation.
 Each year we try to arrange for slots within the distribution center where we can go and help pack boxes into shipping cartons to be delivered overseas.
 The packing trips are a lot of fun, and fellowship among church members is always a priority on such a mission.
 However, there is great joy that comes knowing that we've been able to do our part getting a portion of the hundreds of thousands of Operation Christmas Child boxes to go overseas.

 Word of God provides monetary funding to assist the Spiritual Orphans Network.